-Our social media channels are where we share information on the latest updates and/or news and happenings in the town.
-As an open and inclusive town, we welcome any form of interaction (discussion, sharing, reacting) on our social media channels.
-However, we want to ensure a safe, respectful and considerate environment for our community.
+Town of Gawler's social media channels are where the council shares information on the latest updates and/or news and happenings in Gawler.

+As an open and inclusive town, Town of Gawler welcomes interaction (commenting, sharing, reacting) on our social media channels provided it is done so in an appropriate manner.
+We want to ensure a safe, respectful and considerate environment for our community.

-By using or accessing any of the Town of Gawler's pages, you agree to comply with Town of Gawler's social media house rules and relevant social media channel's terms and conditions.
+By using or accessing any of the Town of Gawler's pages (including but not limited to Town of Gawler, Gawler Public Library, Gawler Civic Centre, Gawler Sport and Community Centre, Gawler Aquatic Centre, Gawler Cultural Heritage Centre and Gawler Visitor Information Centre), you agree to comply with Town of Gawler's social media house rules and the relevant social media platform's terms and conditions.

 Should any interaction violate the guidelines and/or specific social media channel's terms and conditions, Town of Gawler reserves the right to remove the post for the benefit of the community and the page.

-External postings by Town of Gawler's fans to Town of Gawler's social media channels do not necessarily reflect the opinions of Town of Gawler, nor does Town of Gawler confirm their accuracy.
+External/third party postings by Town of Gawler's fans to Town of Gawler's social media channels do not necessarily reflect the opinions of Town of Gawler, nor does Town of Gawler confirm their accuracy.

 The following guidelines are designed to facilitate a quality environment for our online community.
-Please take a minute to read through them and do keep them in mind whenever you participate.
+Please take a minute to read through them and do keep them in mind whenever you engage with Town of Gawler's pages on social media.